Gianpe/NLP_Anonymization/README.md

 !python3 app.py
 ```
-After running this code on colab click on the NgrokTunnel and the dashboard will open where you can enter the sentence taken from the following link: http://www.italgiure.giustizia.it/sncass/.
+After running this code on colab click on the NgrokTunnel and the dashboard will open where you can enter the judgement link taken from the following link: http://www.italgiure.giustizia.it/sncass/.
-The pdf of the sentence will be downloaded with the relative anonymization as in the image below:
+The pdf of the judgement will be downloaded with the relative anonymization as in the image below:

 <img src="https://github.com/Gianpe/NLP_Anonymization/blob/main/images/anon_sent.PNG" width="600" height="338"/>